imoken1122/GIST-feature-extractor/README.md

 ```
 <br>

-Specifies an image name or a folder path containing several images as command line argument and output path saving extracted gist-feature. (__Extention of output file is feather__)
+Specifies an image name or a folder path containing several images and output path saving extracted gist-feature as command line argument. (__Extention of output file is feather__)

 <br>
 Let's extracting GIST-feature !!